Length: 3.3-mile (one-way)

-Why we like it: Boulder’s Left Hand Trail isn’t too long, too steep, or too far away.
+Why we love it: Boulder’s Left Hand Trail isn’t too long, too steep, or too far away.
 In other words, it is just right for a weekday excursion.

 When to go: This year-round trail can be muddy during the shoulder seasons, so its recommended during fall (for the golden hues as well)

 I have an uncanny ability to overschedule my weeks.
 This past one was filled with meeting deadlines, painting my home office, putting up my garden’s bounty, and so on.
 While I crossed plenty of stuff off my to-do list, I didn’t have time to unwind.
 So, bright and early on Monday morning, I headed for Left Hand Trail near Boulder for a little “me time.”